-Relationship between osteoarthritis and depression
+Cause-effect relationship between osteoarthritis and depression

-“Pain for osteoarthritis patients is a past, present and future experience that affects them in their relationship with the family, at work … And that added to the deformity, especially in hands and/or knees, can lead, to depressive moods. ”
+“For osteoarthritis patients, pain is a past, present and future experience that affects their relationship with their family, at work … And when added to the deformity, especially in hands and/or knees, it can lead, especially for those affected, to depressive moods “